huashen218/convxai/README.md

 Then refer to the [Config Files Setup](#config-files-setup) section to set up [`mongodb_config.yml`](convxai/configs/mongodb_config.yml).

 ### Config Files Setup
-Setup the  configs files of ConvXAI at `convxai/configs`:
+Setup the  configs files of ConvXAI under path `convxai/configs`:

    * [mongodb_config.yml](convxai/configs/mongodb_config.yml):  You can either deploy both server and client in the **same machine** setting `mongo_host: localhost`, or you can deply them on **two machines** and set your client machine's IP address as mongo_host, e.g., `mongo_host: "157.230.188.155""`.